 Said buyers will instead want to know how this Slim model differs from the other three Galaxy S25 series devices and if they should go for it or wait a few more months to see what the first Air-branded iPhone brings to the table.
 And that in turn brings me to...

-Why does the Galaxy S25 Slim exist?
+Why does the Galaxy S25 Edge exist?

 Now that, my friends and dear readers, is the million (or perhaps multi-billion) dollar question Samsung's marketing department will probably have to answer in a few months.
-Once again based on current gossip (and my own personal hunch), the S25 Slim is likely to tower above the S25, S25 Plus, and S25 Ultra in terms of camera performance while obviously lacking S Pen support and even more obviously focusing on its appearance more than its aforementioned siblings.
+Once again based on current gossip (and my own personal hunch), the S25 Edge is likely to tower above the S25, S25 Plus, and S25 Ultra in terms of camera performance while obviously lacking S Pen support and even more obviously focusing on its appearance more than its aforementioned siblings.

 Is there demand for such a product?
 I guess we'll see soon enough, but I for one have certainly been feeling like there's something missing from Samsung's high-end device roster.
 That all started with the Galaxy Note family axing a few years back, and as the foldable novelty factor is quickly wearing off, the feeling that a replacement of sorts is badly needed to breathe fresh air into the Galaxy S series grows and grows.